Excel

 ../_images/excel__dirtydata.png

-You want a final table with Member, Member ID, Product SLUG, Product ID, Product and all of the product volume data (cells C7-J12).
-You also only want data from the first table in the Excel sheet and do not want the total rows (row 13).
+The goal is a final table with these fields: Member, Member ID, Product SLUG, Product ID, Product and all of the product volume data (cells C7-J12).
+The resulting table should only include the first thirteen rows of data from the first table in the Excel sheet.

-First, you need to pull two sets of data from the spreadsheet.
+First, pull two sets of data from the spreadsheet.
 One set will have member, and the member ID (in green below), and the other set will include all the product data (in red below).

-Next, you need to pivot that data into a vertical format.
-Finally, you will do a full outer join on the two pivoted tables, and then run everything in sequence.
+Next, pivot that data into a vertical format.
+Finally, do a full outer join on the two pivoted tables, and then run everything in sequence.

 Excel Jobs in Zuar Runner